 Initial jobless claims fell more than expected as labor market gained momentum

-First-time claims for jobless benefits—a proxy for layoffs—declined more than expected for the week ending Oct.
-2 in a sign that the labor market continues to be tight and that layoffs are not a major issue in the economy.
-The headline claims for newly unemployed workers posted a significant 10.4% drop ...
-READ MORE >
+First-time claims for jobless benefits—a proxy for layoffs—posted a significant 10.4% drop for the week ending Oct.
+2 to 326,000, in a sign that the labor market continues to be tight. … READ MORE >

 In a possible sign of things to come, looming debt-ceiling crisis induces a flight to cash

 The front end of the Treasury curve is flashing red because of the possibility of another black swan event—the threat of default on Treasury securities on or around Oct.
-18. Investors have begun dumping their safe-haven assets in favor of holding cash, causing interest rates on Treasury bills with ...
-READ MORE >
+18. … READ MORE >

 ADP private payrolls report: Strong rebound, but not for middle market firms